-- To recognise that a virus changes and learn the term 'mutation'. - To recognise the term 'Variant of Concern' (VoC) (ext.
-To explain in simple terms what it means). - To know the actions we need to take to slow the spread of COVID-19, including the importance of testing.
+- To explain in simple terms how a virus mutates. - To explain what a 'Variant of Concern' (VoC) means. - To know the measures we need to take to slow the spread of COVID-19, including the importance of testing.

 Curriculum Links: